 Kaizen originated in Japan shortly after the end of the Second World War.
 It gained massive popularity in manufacturing and became one of the foundations of Toyota’s rise from a small carmaker to the largest automobile manufacturer on the planet.

-In the context of Lean management , continuous improvement seeks to improve every process in your company by focusing on enhancing the activities that generate the most value for your customer while removing as many waste activities as possible.
+In the context of the Lean methodology, continuous improvement seeks to improve every process in your company by focusing on enhancing the activities that generate the most value for your customer while removing as many waste activities as possible.

 There are three types of waste in Lean:

 Muda consists of 7 major process wastes: transport, inventory, motion, waiting, overproduction, over-processing, defects.

 Removing all of them completely is nearly impossible but focusing on minimizing their negative effects on your work is crucial for the successful implementation of continuous improvement.

 Mura is caused by unevenness or inconsistency in your process.
 It is responsible for many of the 7 wastes of Muda.
 Mura stops your tasks from flowing smoothly across your work process and therefore gets in your way of reaching continuous flow.

 Muri is usually a result of Mura, and if you want continuous improvement to become part of your culture, you need to focus on getting rid of those wastes.

 Understanding the theory behind it is the first step in applying continuous improvement to your management culture.
 In order to set yourself up for continuous improvement, you need to create a suitable environment within your company.